Tejas320/Stock-Movement-Analysis/README.md

 ○ Proficiency in Python, with experience in web scraping (using libraries such as BeautifulSoup, Scrapy, or Selenium).
 ○ Knowledge of Natural Language Processing (NLP) techniques for sentiment analysis and text mining.
 ○ Experience in building and evaluating machine learning models using libraries such as scikit-learn, TensorFlow, or PyTorch.
+## Data Scraping
+Used `Telethon`, a Python library for Telegram API.
+Scraped 50k messages from a Telegram channel `Stock Phoenix` which provides stock market tips and tricks.